DeSantis wants cops, other first responders to help fill teaching vacancies - NewsBreak

 “We believe that the folks that have served our communities have an awful lot to offer,” DeSantis said.
 “We have people who have served 20 years in law enforcement, who have retired, and some of them are looking for the next chapter in their life.”

+READ MORE: Between politics and poor pay, teachers are more strained than ever — the numbers show it

 The initiative is part of a string of measures DeSantis has backed to support law enforcement officers in recent years.
-Last year, the governor promoted hiring bonuses for law enforcement officers, who he urged to leave cities, like New York City, because he said Democratic leadership there did not support police officers.
+Last year, the governor promoted hiring bonuses for law enforcement officers, whom he urged to leave cities like New York City because he said Democratic leadership there did not support police officers.

 DeSantis opened up the possibility that some of those police officers may take advantage of both programs, first working in a local police department in Florida and then moving into a teaching job.